denniswiersma/internship/README.md

 Please examine examples in the `/notebooks/` directory for guidance.

 ## Organisation
-Ideally every (top-level) folder in this repository will contain a readme file discussing its contents.
+Ideally, every (top-level) folder in this repository will contain a readme file discussing its contents.
 As this is the project's root, all top-level contents are discussed below.

 ### documents